Where do you draw the line on love? Should we only love others to a certain extent? Does the Bible give leeway for certain situations?

 Still, love is a choice.

 There's a difference between putting up a wall, and putting up a shield. #ThrivingInChrist #LoveIsAChoice #LiveYielded Click To Tweet

 To be a Christian means to forgive the inexcusable because God has forgiven the inexcusable in you. – C. S. Lewis

-To abide in these verses means to stay.
-Stay in His love.
-If you get into your emotions with irritation or selfishness, choose to love, and you will be right back abiding in His love again.
+He showed me in order to do this—even in the midst of getting into my emotions with irritation or selfishness—I will be right back abiding in His love again.

-Yes, we will fail, but as we choose to walk in love, remember God is also patient and kind with us!
+No, we aren’t to draw the line on love.
+Not according to God’s standard.
+Yes, we will fail, but remember God is also patient and kind with us!